r-nirmana/Auto-Tracking-System-for-FSO-communication/README.md

 # Auto-Tracking-System-for-FSO-communication

-This describes my first Industrial experience in Electronics and Communications Engineering domain.In this I have worked on designing an Auto tracking system for FSO(Free Space Optical) communication.For successful transmission of optical signals, FSO communication systems use free space as a communication channel between transceivers that are line-of-sight (LOS).The channel can be
+Here I have worked on designing an Auto tracking system for FSO(Free Space Optical) communication.For successful transmission of optical signals, FSO communication systems use free space as a communication channel between transceivers that are line-of-sight (LOS).The channel can be